On F List of Movie Reviews

 There's a lot to like about The Fugitive: Harrison Ford, Tommy Lee Jones, and the murder mystery.

-Plenty of stuff are borrowed from The Package with
+The French Connection.
+Plenty of stuff are borrowed from

-Tommy Lee Jones is an absolute master of organization, telling people get on it and do their jobs and refusing to take no
+Tommy Lee Jones is an absolute master of organization, telling people to get on it and do their jobs and refusing

-All in all, The Fugitive is a thrilling picture that continues to stand the test of time.
+All in all, The Fugitive is a thrilling picture that will continue to stand the test of time.